dudagroup/heroku-buildpack-php/README.md

-# 2000MB Upload SIZE FOR THE WIN!
+# 2000MB Upload SIZE and 1h Execution FOR THE WIN!

 # Heroku buildpack: PHP